chavezheras/quartz/content/private/To do/Towards a Computational Video Essay.md

 >In conclusion, Cultural Analytics, Quantitative Film Analysis, and Computational Humanities are interdisciplinary fields that use computational tools and methods to study cultural expressions and artifacts.
 They provide new ways of understanding cultural phenomena and provide insights into the cultural and historical context in which they were produced.
 The use of distant viewing in computational humanities is a valuable method for analyzing large collections of cultural data and provides a quantitative understanding of cultural expressions at scale.

-Videographic criticism and the video essay are emerging scholarly practices in media studies that use the medium of video to analyze, interpret, and critique media artifacts, such as films, television shows, and video games.
+~~Videographic criticism and the video essay are emerging scholarly practices in media studies that use the medium of video to analyze, interpret, and critique media artifacts, such as films, television shows, and video games.
 These practices represent a new form of media analysis that combines traditional critical methods, such as close reading and textual analysis, with audiovisual elements, such as editing, sound design, and animation.

-Catherine Grant, Christian Keathley, and Jason Mittell are leading scholars in the field of videographic criticism and the video essay.
+~~Catherine Grant, Christian Keathley, and Jason Mittell are leading scholars in the field of videographic criticism and the video essay.
 Catherine Grant is known for her work on the theory and practice of videographic film and moving image studies.
 In her work, she explores the potential of videographic criticism to enrich our understanding of film and moving images through the use of audiovisual elements.

-Christian Keathley is a film scholar who has made significant contributions to the development of videographic criticism as a scholarly practice.
+~~Christian Keathley is a film scholar who has made significant contributions to the development of videographic criticism as a scholarly practice.
 He is particularly interested in the relationship between the moving image and the viewer, and how videographic criticism can provide new ways of understanding the experience of watching films.

-Jason Mittell is a media scholar who has made important contributions to the field of videographic criticism and the video essay.
+~~Jason Mittell is a media scholar who has made important contributions to the field of videographic criticism and the video essay.
 In his work, he explores the use of video as a tool for critical analysis and the ways in which video can be used to tell stories and make arguments about media artifacts.
 Mittell is also interested in the potential of the video essay to foster a new form of public scholarship that combines the academic rigor of traditional scholarship with the accessibility and engagement of digital media.

-In conclusion, videographic criticism and the video essay are emerging scholarly practices in media studies that use the medium of video to analyze and critique media artifacts.
+~~In conclusion, videographic criticism and the video essay are emerging scholarly practices in media studies that use the medium of video to analyze and critique media artifacts.
 These practices represent a new form of media analysis that combines traditional critical methods with audiovisual elements.
-Scholars such as Catherine Grant, Christian Keathley, and Jason Mittell have made significant contributions to the development of these practices and have explored their potential to enrich our understanding of media artifacts and foster a new form of public scholarship.
+Scholars such as Catherine Grant, Christian Keathley, and Jason Mittell have made significant contributions to the development of these practices and have explored their potential to enrich our understanding of media artifacts and foster a new form of public scholarship.~~

+~~But with the system in place, I expect to render more supercuts and make them available in the same online repository by the time of publication.
+I also plan two follow-up pieces of research to further explore the epistemic and aesthetic potential of the computational video essay.~~

+Response:

+To both reviewers:
+Thank you for your comments and valuable feedback.
+I revised the text accordingly, and found especially useful your comments about clarifying the contribution in relation to cultural analytics.
+This prompted a more thorough revision than I had initially anticipated, made me go back to recover additional sources I had left in out in the initial draft, and helped me adjust the title of the piece to better reflect my own position.
+I also included two new figures to illustrate the main arguments in the text, and a filmography in the references section.
+I believe the balance between theoretical and processual writing is better and the piece clearer as a result.
+Please find my response on the specific points you raised below, and a revised version of the article attached.

+In response to reviewer 1

+- I have elaborated on the theoretical framework, expanding on the ideas of the main authors I engage with, and re-framing the review of literature to better clarify my own contribution in relation to cultural analytics, which I also hope is now more evident with the adjusted title of the piece.
+- To address the structural points raised about the last part of the text, I reorganised the "preliminary results" and "conclusions" sections into  "findings and evaluation" and a "future research".
+This clarifies for the reader what research was already carried out, the findings of it, and future work in the field, I think.
+- I moved several points from the conclusions to the introduction, as suggested, to better signpost the overall contribution of the piece.

+In response to reviewer 2

+- I engage more with cultural analytics, I also make a more explicit reference to Arnold and Tilton's "distant viewing" work, in both the literature review and the findings and evaluations section.
+- I also made explicit the relation my approach has with existing  cultural analytics methods and practices, including a clearer distinction of epistemic modalities and how these are linked through inductive computing.